uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/awa2.md

 ln -sv original processed
 ```

 At this point, the AwA2 dataset is ready to be configured.
-First, update the following parameter in `header.py`:
+First, set the following parameter in `header.py`:

 ```python
 dataset_prefix = "awa2"